Our restoration side of things at CAHC

 We have a very skilled restoration team working here at CAHC.
 The team consists of a wide cross section of people, from ex-forces engineers to teachers and members of the medical profession.

-There are two long-term restorations starting in 2015, the Sea Hawk and the iconic all-British interceptor, the Lightning.
+There are currently two long-term restorations the Sea Hawk and the iconic all-British interceptor, the Lightning.
 Both of these present huge challenges, so keep checking our social media pages for updates.

 Come along and see the work we are doing to return some functionality to the cockpits.
 There will be an opportunity to talk to some of the team and they will be happy to show you up close what is being done.